Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: I didn’t get around to it!

-WINK: Just say your nose is on your face, that's all it takes!
+WINK: Just say your nose is on your face, that’s like all it takes!

 C-53: You might want to go slightly further than that

-C-53: Just point out the location of her nose.
-Ambassador Decksetter, I've been programmed with many forms of pick up styles if you're having trouble...
+C-53: Just point out the location of her nose?
+Ambassador Decksetter, I’ve been programmed with many forms of pick up styles if you’re having trouble sealing the deal.

 PLECK: Uh, you know what that’s definitely not…